Our Fragile Community

 In the same way, the eucalyptus forests that survived the 2019 | 2020 Green Wattle Creek, Currowan and Morton Fires remain in a perpetual state of chaos.
 Of the many environmental groups and agencies that are seeking immediate change to the pending wildlife crisis, the federal and state governments are not among them.

 The Department of Environment and Energy recently declared that the Southern Highlands Shale Forest and Woodland’s ecological community would not require a recovery and threat abatement plan.
-Nevertheless, the degradation of land is showing no signs of slowing down as we continue to pillage the vital tracts of prime bushland and fragile ecosystems.
+Nevertheless, the degradation of land is showing no signs of slowing down as we continue to pillage the vital tracts of prime bushland and fragile ecosystems under the watch of the Office of Local Government NSW.

 Our wildlife is teetering on the edge of oblivion.
 And when they are gone, they are gone forever.

 No other Australian wildlife is more iconic or revered than the koala.
-The Southern Highlands Koala Conservation Project estimates that over 3,000 koalas inhabit the Southern Highlands’ rugged bushlands, a statistic that constitutes the largest koala population in southern NSW [approximately 10 per cent of the total population in the State].
+The Southern Highlands Koala Conservation Project estimates that over 3,000 koalas inhabit the Southern Highlands’ rugged bushlands, a statistic that constitutes the largest koala population in southern NSW.
+Yet the onset of urban development, fast-moving highways and forestry are threatening their habitats and their ability to survive.

 In 2018, the NSW government released its $45 million Koala strategy to counter the decimation of koala habitats yet the program failed to address their own advisory committee’s core recommendations on the logging of native forests which are vital habitats to koala colonies.
 Instead, the government designated 77,517 hectares of state forest assigned as one primary hub in northeastern NSW.

-Yet the issue is this.
-Only one-seventh of the koala population live in the region’s national parks and an even smaller percentage in its state forests.
-Also, koalas survive on various species of eucalyptus leaves that are native to a particular region.
+Another argument is that only one-seventh of the koala population live in the region’s national parks and an even smaller percentage in its state forests, with many surviving only on a particular species of eucalyptus that are found in their native habitats.

 According to the data released by the North Coast Environmental Council and the National Parks Association, the new ‘koala hubs’ covered only 0.2 per cent of the koala population in NSW.